ibotty/openshift-letsencrypt/Readme.md

  * It will not create the letsencrypt account.
    It needs to be created before deploying.
    See Section **Installation** below.
  * It doesn't work cross-namespace.
+See issue #4.

 ## Customizing